March is National Nutrition Month, so to celebrate we’ve put together a list of fun, easy, delicious ways to up your nutrition game!

 11. Make family dinners a priority.
 Eat with your spouse and kids, and without the electronics.
 Give everyone a turn to tell about their best and worst moments of the day.
 Bonus points if you cook or clean up together!

 12. Visit a farm or farmers market.
 Support local produce, pick up healthy, fresh ingredients and meet the people who grow your food.

 13. Make a whole-grain switch.
 Try whole-grain bread instead of white, or whole-grain pasta, or brown rice instead of white rice.
 Whole-grain foods keep you feeling full longer and they’re packed with nutrients.

 14. Fall in love with your refillable water bottle.
 Drinking plenty of water during the day can help prevent headaches and keep your mood up and your concentration sharp, and it can even keep you regular.

 15. Pack a healthy snack.
 Skip the vending machine and bring something tasty and homemade to snack on at work.
 Try out easy recipes for satisfying snacks like granola and roasted chickpeas.

-16. Enjoy a slice of cake guilt-free.
+16. Enjoy a sweet treat.
 Take a moment to indulge, savor and set your worries aside.